 action and experience the beautiful mountain views.

 A huge thank you to Meals on Wheels America, for partnering with MCA during the COVID-19 pandemic and beyond.
-Another thank you for our recent Discovery Pet Grant to survey the community about needed pet services.
+Another thank you for our 2022 Discovery Pet Grant to survey the community about needed pet services and the 2023 Pet Grant for Emergency Pet Services.

 On June 28, 2022, T-Mobile presented MCA with a $47,000 Hometown grant to assist in the renovation of the new community center location.